-- (32) [4] Correct work is shown to prove that the midsegment is parallel to \overline{PR} and is half the length of \overline{PR} , and concluding statements are written. - [3] Appropriate work is shown, but one computational or graphing error is made.
+- (32) [4] 6.2, and correct work is shown. - [3] Appropriate work is shown, but one computational or rounding error is made.

-- [3] Correct work is shown to find the slopes and lengths of \overline{PR} and the midsegment, but one concluding statement is incomplete, incorrect, or missing. - [2] Appropriate work is shown, but two or more computational or graphing errors are made.
+- [3] Correct work is shown to find the total volume of the building, but no further correct work is shown. - [2] Appropriate work is shown, but two or more computational or rounding errors are made.